Sandara Park: 2004–2013: Star Circle Quest, Philippine success and 2NE1

-In 2004, Park met Filipina actress Pauleen Luna, who encouraged Park to audition for Star Circle Quest, a talent search television program on ABS-CBN.
+In late 2003, Park met Filipina actress Pauleen Luna, who encouraged Park to audition for Star Circle Quest, a talent search television program on ABS-CBN.
 Over the course of the season, Park escaped elimination several times, and reached the final ten contestants.
 During the last elimination round, Park received approximately half a million text votes and finished in second place, behind Hero Angeles.

 After the show, Park signed a contract with ABS-CBN subsidiary, Star Magic.
 In 2004, she starred in her first film, the romantic comedy Bcuz of U, opposite Hero Angeles.
 For her performance, Park won Best New Actress at the 21st PMPC Star Award for Movies.
 Park and Hero Angeles collaborated again for the 2005 movie Can This Be Love, which reportedly grossed almost 100 million pesos.
 Her third movie was 2006's D' Lucky Ones, in which she was paired with Star Circle Quest alumnus, Joseph Bitangcol.
 In the same year, her fourth, Super Noypi, was shown in December and was an official entry in the 32nd Metro Manila Film Festival.

 Park also embarked on a music career in the Philippines that led to the release of her self-titled six-track album, Sandara, which included the novelty dance hit "In or Out", a song that parodied her experiences on Star Circle Quest.
 The album ultimately sold over 100,000 physical copies, making it the only album by a South Korean artist to be certified platinum by the Philippine Association of the Record Industry.
 Park left the Filipino show business and returned to South Korea with her family in 2007, as she was not offered to renew her contract with Star Magic.
 Shortly after, she signed a contract with YG Entertainment, whose CEO Yang Hyun-suk had scouted her back in 2004 after she appeared on a KBS documentary.